Last chance to make the city’s pop-ups become permanent.

 Infrastructure works continue in Glasgow and beyond for temporary lanes, permanent routes and secure cycle storage.
 So, there’s another round-up…

 - Bunhouse Rd and Old Dumbarton Rd seem nearly complete while work continues on Benalder St and Ferry Rd (for Yorkhill & Kelvingrove Cycle Village).

-- Finnieston saw its first on-street secure ‘bikehangars’ (by Cyclehoop) with more due elsewhere, including this new arrival on Grange Rd near the New Victoria.
+- Finnieston saw its first on-street secure ‘bikehangars’ (by Cyclehoop) with more due in the Southside and elsewhere.
 However, some people questioned why the city centre, North and East End were less well covered.

 - Royston Rd pop-up lane works continue – might be finished by the end of SfP consultation!

 - Some of South Lanarkshire’s towns and villages get 20mph zones, like in Bothwell.
 The council have also introduced mandatory 20mph zones around schools.

 - Strathclyde Park’s widened path is complete near the playpark.
 Also, the east gate on spine road has moved to allow car access to the Beach car park (while stopping through traffic).

 (new consultations in bold – link jumps to article)